zktx-io/walrus/docs/book/usage/client-cli.md

 [setup page](./setup.md#configuration)), you can specify the context for each command through the `--context` option.

+You can generate a bash/zsh/fish completion script with `walrus completion` and place it in the appropriate directory like `~/.local/share/bash-completion/completions`.

 ## Walrus system information

 Information about the Walrus system is available through the `walrus info` command.
 It provides an